Raising Expatriate Children in Indonesia

 Special Considerations for Kids Growing up as Expats

-For some expatriate children living in Indonesia may present a whole new way of life will be totally different from what they were used to in their home country, yet you may find be able to find/create many similarities to your former lifestyle as well.
-An added advantage to living in Indonesia is that the experience provides a wealth of new cultural opportunities to enjoy and celebrate, both from the host culture and other international communities.
+For some expatriate children living in Indonesia may present a whole new way of life from what they were used to in their home country, yet you may find be able to find/create many similarities to your former lifestyle as well.
+An advantage to living in Indonesia is that the experience provides a wealth of new cultural opportunities to enjoy and celebrate, both from the host culture and other international communities.

 Separation from Family and Friends

 Children need special attention in the transition of a move overseas as they leave behind beloved grandparents, aunts, uncles, cousins and close friends who they may not be able to see until the next yearly home leave.
 Take care to ensure that you find ways for your children to Keep in Touch with those loved ones left behind.
 Be aware that children may deal with culture shock in very different ways than their parents.
 Mood swings, drops in grades at school, and changes in personalities are classic symptoms of culture shock.
 Talking with your child and sharing what everyone in the family is going through often helps address the issues they are experiencing.

 For many expatriate children, their time in Indonesia may be their first exposure to living in a society where their native language is not spoken by everyone around them.
 Encourage your children to learn the basics of Bahasa Indonesia as it will ease their everyday dealings with shopkeepers, household staff, your driver and other Indonesians they meet.
 Most international schools offer Bahasa Indonesia courses for expat children, so your children will be taught the basics at school.
 Your children will also learn, as you will, from their everyday interactions with household staff.
 Encourage your staff to teach the children Indonesian whenever possible.
 In most cases, children learn a new language very quickly.